A direct proof of the five element basis theorem: Abstract

 \section{Abstract}

 {We present a direct proof of the consistency of the existence of a five element basis for the uncountable linear orders.
-Our argument is based on the approach of \cite{linear_phi} and simplifies the original proof of Moore \cite{linear_basis}.}
+Our argument is based on the approach of Larson, Koenig, Moore and Velickovic and simplifies the original proof of Moore.}